-Housed in a historic red-brick building on the banks of the Thames, the Sir Christopher Wren fits in snugly with its rarefied surroundings in Windsor.
+Housed in a historical red-brick building on the banks of the Thames, the Sir Christopher Wren fits in snugly with its rarefied surroundings in Windsor.
 Its architect namesake is done justice in the beautifully designed, traditional rooms, which have period features such as exposed wooden ceiling beams.
 The brasserie is an elegant spot for cocktails and afternoon tea, with superb scones and Cornish clotted cream.

 In a stylish townhouse just two minutes’ walk from Windsor Castle, the Macdonald has an unbeatable location; the Changing of the Guard parades right in front of the hotel, too.
 Within, rooms have a regal yet contemporary feel, with plush purple sofas and period beams in the upper rooms.
 The on-site Caleys Brasserie serves a mix of British classics and European fare, along with afternoon tea.

-A colourful, comfortable stay awaits at the George, with rooms that combine a modern look with a historic setting above an 18th-century pub.
+A colourful, comfortable stay awaits at the George, with rooms that combine a modern look with a historical setting above an 18th-century pub.
 Spending time in this coaching inn, dating to 1750, is a highlight of your stay here, with superb full English breakfasts on offer in the historic dining room, and an ever-changing roster of cask ales ensuring that beer lovers will be in paradise.

 Location is everything at this comfortable, modern hotel, which sits next to Windsor train station and opposite Windsor Castle; tickets are available for the latter from the hotel.
 A great day out is assured at the Royal Windsor Racecourse, while Legoland Windsor, just a 10-minute drive away, is a magical experience for families with young kids.
 Hotel staff will happily help you plan and book your days out.

-Combining a homely, welcoming atmosphere with an eye for luxury and design, this family-run boutique in the town of Eton has lovely rooms and suites with design features such as ornately carved wooden headboards, beautiful feature walls depicting scenes from the natural world, and large, freestanding tubs.
+Combining a homely, welcoming atmosphere with an eye for luxury and design, this family-run boutique in the town of Eton has lovely rooms and suites with design features such as ornately carved wooden headboards, beautiful feature walls depicting scenes from the natural world and large, freestanding tubs.
 In true British style, there’s even a pub, with comfy sofas, a classic wooden corner bar and a lovely menu – try the baked black Cornish bream.